tyleretters/lordsofthepit.com/_posts/2020-09-07-summer's-end.md

 ![](/assets/images/2020/LOTPLaborDay/champ.png)

 Can anything be taken away from this (or any) online “tournament”?
-The actual gameplay suffers in this environment, no doubt, and we're at the continuous mercy of our ISPs, but assembling in The Pit or catching up before/after rounds is the trve value of a virtual Gathering.
-Absence in these odd times, have indeed made hearts grow fonder, but though we may be distant, that doesn’t mean we must remain apart.
+The actual gameplay suffers in this environment, no doubt, and we're at the continuous mercy of our ISPs, but assembling in The Pit or catching up before/after rounds is the trve value of the virtual Gathering.
+Absences in these odd times, have indeed made hearts grow fonder, but though we may be distant, that doesn’t mean we must remain apart.

 ## Standings (Swiss +1)